muditbhargava66/dropgrad/README.md

 - Implements drop rate schedulers for dynamic regularization
 - Provides an option to apply "full" update drop for further regularization
 - Utilizes mixed-precision training for improved performance and memory efficiency (CUDA devices only)
+- Cross-platform compatibility: Works seamlessly on macOS, Windows, and Linux

-## Updates
+## Updates in Version 3.0.0

-- Added support for training a Vision Transformer (ViT) on the CIFAR-10 dataset under different regularization scenarios:
-  - No Dropout, No DropGrad (Baseline)
-  - Dropout only (using the best dropout rate based on grid search)
-  - DropGrad only (using the best drop rate based on grid search)
-  - Dropout + DropGrad (using the best combination of drop rates based on grid search)
-- Implemented support for various optimizers (Adam, AdamW, SGD, AdaGrad, AdaDelta) in the ViT training example
-- Provided code for visualizing train/test loss curves for different regularization scenarios and optimizers
+- Enhanced cross-platform compatibility: The codebase now works seamlessly on macOS, Windows, and Linux
-- Updated the code to automatically detect and utilize the available hardware (MPS, CUDA, or CPU) for training
+- Improved device selection logic: Automatically detects and utilizes the available hardware (MPS, CUDA, or CPU) for training
-- Incorporated mixed-precision training using `torch.cuda.amp` for improved performance and memory efficiency on CUDA devices
-- Adjusted the ViT model architecture and hyperparameters for faster experimentation
-- Implemented graceful handling of KeyboardInterrupt exception during training
-- Updated the code directory structure to include the ViT experiment files
+- Updated dependencies: Added `torchvision` and `matplotlib` as dependencies in `requirements.txt` and `pyproject.toml`
+- Improved visualization: Enhanced `visualize.py` with better plot layout and cross-platform file paths
+- Code cleanup and refactoring: Improved code structure and readability

 ## Code Structure